 How do you think I’m able to write long articles on this blog?
 A big thanks to coffee.

 You can disagree with me.
-And you don’t prefer coffee, don’t worry, there are many other methods you can use to build your motivation in the morning.
+And if you don’t prefer coffee, don’t worry, there are many other methods you can use to build your motivation in the morning.

 10. Hydrate your body